MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/shareable-links-functionality-in-outlook.md

 You may experience the following issues when you use the functionality in Outlook.

-**Q:** A link shows with a gray background, but the permission checking for this link isn't working.
+**Q1:** A link shows with a gray background, but the permission checking for this link isn't working.
 I can't manage access on the link, or get the expected UI.

-**A:** The most common cause is that the link is sent from someone else, and you reply or forward the email message.
+**A1:** The most common cause is that the link is sent from someone else, and you reply or forward the email message.
 In this case, there are a few possibilities:

 - The original sender of the link manually applied a gray background.
 - Your Outlook client doesn't recognize the service that the link points to, but the sender may recognize.
 For example, if the sender uses a custom domain to host a SharePoint site that isn't hosted on sharepoint.com), then Outlook can't recognize the site.
 Unless you sign in to an account associated with that domain via **File** > **Office Account** > **Connected Services**.
 - The link is [Safelink wrapped](https://support.microsoft.com/office/advanced-outlook-com-security-for-microsoft-365-subscribers-882d2243-eab9-4545-a58a-b36fee4a46e2) using the Microsoft standard URL prefix: `https://nam01.safelinks.protection.outlook.com`.
 For example, you copy a wrapped link from an email message, and paste it into a new email message.
 Outlook can't unwrap it to recognize the OneDrive or SharePoint file.
 But if the email message is viewed or previewed, and you reply or forward, Outlook can unwrap the link.
 If you turn off the preview pane and don't open the email message before you reply or forward, Outlook can't unwrap it.

-**Q:** I have a link that points to a OneDrive or SharePoint file, but there is no gray background, and I can't interact with the link as described.
+**Q2:** I have a link that points to a OneDrive or SharePoint file, but there is no gray background, and I can't interact with the link as described.

-**A:** Here are several reasons:
+**A2:** Here are several reasons:

 - The link isn't shareable.
 When you first insert the link, Outlook checks with the server what the link points to.
 If Outlook can't manage access or check permissions for the location the link points to (for example, a web page hosted on sharepoint.com), then it appears as a normal hyperlink.